rose-compiler/rose/utilities/totalOrderOfHeaders/readme.md

-  --verbose     Run the program in a verbose mode --input=path  Specify the input path to search for input .json files recursively --output=filename  Specify the output header file's name, default is total_header.hh
+  --verbose     Run the program in a verbose mode --input=path  Specify the input path to search for input .json files recursively --output=filename  Specify the output header file's name, default is total_header.hh --include-vxworks-header In the generated header file, prepend #include "vxWorks.h"

 ```